Mexican prairie dog: Ecology

-Northern prairie dogs hibernate and have a shorter mating season, which generally lasts from January to April.
-After one month's gestation, females give birth to one litter per year, an average of four hairless pups.
-They are born with eyes closed and use their tails as visual aids until they can see, about 40 days after birth.
+Mexican prairie dogs hibernate and have a shorter mating season, which generally lasts from January to April.
+After one month's gestation, females give birth to one litter per year, with an average of four hairless pups.
+They are born with their eyes closed and use their tails as visual aids until they can see, about 40 days after birth.
 Weaning occurs during late May and early June, when yearlings may break away from the burrow.
-Pups leave their mothers by fall.
+Pups leave their mothers by the fall.